 - 6. As a condition of the granting of the Option and any Stock Appreciation Right, the Optionee and the Optionee's successors and assigns agree that any dispute or disagreement which shall arise under or as a result of the Agreement or these terms and conditions shall be determined by the Committee in its sole discretion and judgment and that any such determination and any interpretation by the Committee of the Agreement or of these terms and conditions shall be final and shall be binding and conclusive for all purposes. - 7.
 Unless the Committee determines otherwise, neither the Option nor any Stock Appreciation Right is transferable by the Optionee otherwise than by will or the laws of descent and distribution, and, during the Optionee's lifetime, each is exercisable only by the Optionee or the Optionee's guardian or legal representative.
 Once transferred by will or by the laws of descent and distribution, neither the Option nor any Stock Appreciation Right shall be further transferable.
-Any transferee of the Option and any Stock Appreciation Right shall take the same subject to the terms and conditions set forth herein.
+Any transfere of the Option and any Stock Appreciation Right shall take the same subject to the terms and conditions set forth herein.
 No such transfer of the Option and any Stock Appreciation Right shall be effective to bind the Company unless the Company shall have been furnished with written notice thereof and a copy of the will and/or such other evidence as the Committee may deem necessary to establish the validity of the transfer and the acceptance by the transferee or transferees of the terms and conditions set forth herein.
+No assignment or transfer of the Option and any Stock Appreciation Right shall be effective to bind the Committee may deem necessary to establish the validity of the transfer and the acceptance by the transferee or transferees of the terms and conditions set forth herein.
 No assignment or transfer of the Option and any Stock Appreciation Right, or of the rights represented thereby, other than as provided in this Article, shall vest in the purported assignee or transferee any interest or right therein whatsoever.

 Notwithstanding anything to the contrary set forth herein, the Optionee may file with the Company or its designee a written designation of beneficiary or beneficiaries (subject to such limitations as to the classes and number of beneficiaries and contingent beneficiaries and such other limitations as the Committee from time to time may prescribe) to exercise, in the event of the Optionee's death, the Option or any Stock Appreciation Right subject to the terms and conditions set forth herein and to receipt by the Company of such evidence as the Committee may deem necessary to establish the acceptance by the beneficiary or beneficiaries of the terms and conditions set forth herein.
 The Optionee shall be deemed to have designated as beneficiary or beneficiaries the person or persons who receive the Optionee's life insurance proceeds under the basic Company Life Insurance Plan unless the Optionee shall have assigned such life insurance or shall have filed with the Company a written designation of a different beneficiary or beneficiaries.
-The Optionee may from time to time revoke or change any such designation of beneficiary and any designation of beneficiary by the Optionee shall be controlling over any other disposition, testamentary or otherwise; provided, however, that if the Committee shall be in doubt as to the entitlement of any such beneficiary to exercise the Option or any Stock Appreciation Right, the Committee may determine to recognize only an exercise by the legal representative of the Optionee, in which case the Company, the Committee and the members thereof shall not be under any further liability to anyone.
+The Optionee may from time to time revoke or change any such designation of beneficiary by the Optionee shall be controlling over any other disposition, testamentary or otherwise; provided, however, that if the Committee shall be in doubt as to the entitlement of any such beneficiary to exercise the Option or any Stock Appreciation Right, the Committee may determine to recognize only an exercise by the legal representative of the Optionee, in which case the Company, the Committee and the members thereof shall not be under any further liability to anyone.